 The Pension Board has adopted policies and made changes that have produced a positive impact, through the reduction of investment manager fees, while increasing returns.
-For the fiscal year ending June 30, 2017, the Fund returned 12.9% on its investments, 140 basis points above the fund policy benchmark.
+For the fiscal year ending June 30, 2017, the Fund returned 12.9% on its investments (auditor noted 9.01% return for the year ended June 30, 2018), 140 basis points above the fund policy benchmark.
 For the calendar year ending December 31, 2017, the Fund returned 15.4% on its investments, 260 basis points above the fund policy benchmark.
 Throughout this period, the Fund divested from all but one hedge fund and all opportunistic fixed income managers, greatly enhancing performance.
-Moreover, the Fund reduced its investment manager fees over the same period by approximately \$13.5 million.
-Passive or index investments increased from 29% of the Fund in fiscal year 2014 to its current level of approximately 57%.
+Moreover, the Fund reduced its investments increased from 29% of the Fund in fiscal year 2014 to its current level of approximately 57%.